Wall Street Prep vs. CFI

-Since 2003 several other companies have emerged to offer similar programs, including Corporate Finance Institute (CFI) in 2015.
+Since 2003 several other companies have emerged to offer similar programs, including the Corporate Finance Institute (CFI) in 2015.

 While WSP and CFI offer multiple products, both have a version of a “complete” flagship product which includes what typically represents the “core” investment banking financial modeling skill set.

 In this article, I will try to lay out some of the differences and similarities between the programs and explain why Wall Street Prep remains the best choice.